dadam1026/Carbon-Farming-1/README.md

 * preds: binary classification - 0 for no deforestation detected

 Results on Training Data:
-Using transfer learning on the Resnet-18 model to train our data and validate on the validation set, we achieved a training accuracy of 0.8905 and a validation accuracy of 0.8797
+<br> Using transfer learning on the Resnet-18 model to train our data and validate on the validation set, we achieved a training accuracy of 0.8905 and a validation accuracy of 0.8797

 <img width="629" alt="Screen Shot 2022-06-17 at 8 17 15 PM" src="https://user-images.githubusercontent.com/78511177/174414612-cffb8d76-5d2c-410a-8b63-b9dbdcb5748b.png">